-C

-Forgetting due to Trace Decay, Interference and Retrieval Failure 8.
-Enhancing Memory Mnemonics using Images and Organisation

-Unit VIII Thinking 13 Periods

-The topics in this unit are:

-1. Introduction

-2. Nature of Thinking

-Building Blocks of Thought

-3. The Processes of Thinking

-4. Problem Solving

-5. Reasoning

-Decision-making Nature and Process of Creative Thinking

-Nature of Creative Thinking Process of Creative Thinking

-8. Thought and Language

-9. Development of Language and Language Use

-Unit IX Motivation and Emotion 13 Periods

-The topics in this unit are:

-1. Introduction

-2. Nature of Motivation

-3. Types of Motives

-Biological Motives

-Psychosocial Motives

-4. Maslow's Hierarchy of Needs

-5. Nature of Emotions

-6. Expression of Emotions

-Culture and Emotional Expression

-Culture and Emotional Labelling

-Managing Negative Emotions Enhancing Positive Emotions

-o.
-Enhancing Positive Enlotions

-Practical (Projects, experiments, small studies, e etc.) 30 marks 60 Periods The students shall be required to undertake one p two experiments.
-The project would involve the methods of enquiry like observation, survey, inter- small studies related to the topics covered in the o ne use of different view, questionnaire, development, Learning, Memory, Motivation, Perce ption, Attention and Thinking).
-Experiments could focus on cause-and-e ffect relationship.
-Practical Examination Practical (Experiments) file 05 Marks Project File 05 Marks Viva Voce (Project and experiments) 05 Marks One experiment (05 marks for conduct of experiment and 10 marks for reporting) 15 Marks Total 30 Marks

-Question Paper Design Psychology Class XI (2024-25)
+- · Building Blocks of Thought

+- 3. The Processes of Thinking

+- 4. Problem Solving

+- Reasoning

+- 6. Decision-making

+- 7. Nature and Process of Creative Thinking

+- Nature of Creative Thinking

+- · Process and strategies of Creative Thinking

+- 8. Thought and Language

+- 9. Development of Language and Language Use

+Unit VIII Motivation and Emotion

+- 1. Introduction

+- 2. Nature of Motivation

+- 3. Types of Motives

+- Biological Motives

+- Psychosocial Motives

+- 4. Maslow's Hierarchy of Needs

+- Nature of Emotions

+- 6. Expression of Emotions

+- Culture and Emotional Expression

+- Culture and Emotional Labeling

+- 7. Managing Negative Emotions

+- 8. Enhancing Positive Emotions

+Practical (Projects/small study, experiments, etc.)

+The students shall be required to undertake one project /small study and conduct two experiments.
+The project/small study would involve the use of different methods of enquiry like observation, survey, interview, questionnaire related to the following topics:

+- Bullying/Cyberbullying

+- Mental health and wellbeing

+- Impact of social media on the youth today

+- Altruism and its impact on wellbeing

+- Peer Pressure

+- Anger management

+- Sleep Hygiene

+- · Changing Gender roles and stereotypes

+- Cooperation and Competition

+- Compliance and Obedience

+You may also choose to do a project on any topic covered in the course (e.g., Human development, Learning, Memory, Motivation, Perception, Attention and Thinking).
+Experiments could focus on cause-and-effect relationships.

+Practical Examination

+Total 30 Marks

+• One experiment (05 marks for conduction of experiment and 10 marks for reporting) 15 Marks

+• Viva Voce (Project and experiment) 05 Marks

+• Project File 05 Marks

+٠ Practical (Experiments) file 05 Marks

+Question Paper Design Psychology Class XI (2025-26)